Old Chinese: Sentence structure

 As with English and modern Chinese, Old Chinese sentences can be analysed as a subject (a noun phrase, sometimes understood) followed by a predicate, which could be of either nominal or verbal type.

 Before the Classical period, nominal predicates consisted of a copular particle *wjij 惟 followed by a noun phrase:

 The negated copula *pjə-wjij 不惟 is attested in oracle bone inscriptions, and later fused as *pjəj 非.

 In the Classical period, nominal predicates were constructed with the sentence-final particle *ljaj 也 instead of the copula 惟, but 非 was retained as the negative form, with which 也 was optional:

 The copular verb 是 (shì) of Literary and Modern Chinese dates from the Han period.

 In Old Chinese the word was a near demonstrative ('this').

 As in Modern Chinese, but unlike most Tibeto-Burman languages, the basic word order in a verbal sentence was subject–verb–object:

 Besides inversions for emphasis, there were two exceptions to this rule: a pronoun object of a negated sentence or an interrogative pronoun object would be placed before the verb:

 An additional noun phrase could be placed before the subject to serve as the topic.
-As in the modern language, yes/no questions were formed by adding a sentence-final particle, and requests for information by substituting an interrogative pronoun for the requested element.
+Like the modern language, Old Chinese used in situ questions, forming yes–no questions by adding a sentence-final particle, and open questions by substituting an interrogative pronoun for the requested element.